 - Love trekking?
 Exchange your surfer shorts for hiking shoes and make your way to Pai in Northern Thailand.

 - Want to party until the break of dawn?
-Although it’s hardly place I’d recommend, head for the chaos of Phuket to take in its legendary party culture.
-Hangovers are not optional.
+Although it’s hardly place I’d personally go out of the way for, there are plenty of things to do in Phuket, a destination most famous for the legendary party culture of its Patong Beach.
+Hangovers here are not optional.
 Don’t say I didn’t warn you.

 Finished your 10 days in Thailand?
 Here’s where to go next…

 - Malaysia: One of Southeast Asia’s most underrated destinations is just a hop-skip-and-jump away from mainland Thailand.
 Grab a flight to the ever-buzzing Kuala Lumpur to launch your own Malaysia itinerary.